yofabronecoforo/C6EGHV/README.md

 Minimum-turn requirements have been set to 0 for all __DEFINED__ and __ENABLED__ rewards.
 This means that all such rewards will be available from turn 1 on.

-Please refer to the #Known Shortcomings, Limitations, and Bugs section below for additional caveats.

 ### Standard
 ![Standard Rewards](/IMAGES/Standard.gif)